LatteCode/Frontend/README.md

 2. This is the menu after the first page.
 ![Menu](https://user-images.githubusercontent.com/50573908/85656863-4090f400-b6ec-11ea-8fe3-3a729c453909.png)
 You could see colleges and departments(교내 기관 안내), and nearby places(학교 주변).
-Or you could get information of school bus schedule, click link above to find out more!
+Or you could get information of school bus schedule.
+**Bus Schedule in Menu is another project.
+Please check [here](https://github.com/BusHanyang/shuttle_PWA).**
 3. When you click nearby places, you would be here.
 ![Nearby](https://user-images.githubusercontent.com/50573908/85656880-4555a800-b6ec-11ea-9aa9-7c20fb056181.png)
     1. If you click 카페(cafe), for example, you would be here.